Khandakar227/TransmitSensor/Readme.md

 ## Introduction
 TransmitSensor is android app that runs a server in your phone.
 It reads the phone's rotation vector and GPS data, then delivers the data as a JSON response when a request is made to the server.\
-The app is primarily build for IRC( International Rover Challange ).
-It is required to complete certain task in the IRC final.
 The phone is fixed to the rover.
 Based on the sensor value we measured how much the rover has turned (left or right).

 ## Feature